Reality TV stars Kris and Bruce Jenner say they have separated

 Kris Jenner’s office did not immediately respond to a message seeking comment.

-Kris Jenner, 57, whose Fox TV talk show “Kris” is awaiting word on its renewal after a six-week trial run in the summer, is the mother of Kourtney, Kim and Khloe Kardashian, the three sisters who lead the E! reality series “Keeping Up with the Kardashians,” and also star in spin-off shows.
+Kris Jenner, 57, whose Fox TV talk show “Kris” was not renewed after a six-week trial run in the summer, is the mother of Kourtney, Kim and Khloe Kardashian, the three sisters who lead the E! reality series “Keeping Up with the Kardashians,” and also star in spin-off shows.

 Bruce Jenner, 63, won the gold medal in the decathlon at the 1976 Summer Olympics in Montreal.